-This Pan Seared Sea Bass recipe teaches you how to get that beautiful golden crust on top of fish.
-Paired with a light shallot butter sauce, it's an easy and elegant dinner in under 20 minutes with only one pan!
+This Pan Seared Sea Bass is a simple and healthy recipe with that perfect seared, golden crust.
+Paired with a light shallot butter sauce, it's an elegant dinner in under 20 minutes with only one pan!

-- The basic principles can be transferred to other kinds of fish.
+- Works well with other fish - The basic principles of searing can be transferred to other kinds of fish.

 Ingredients

-Butter and Olive Oil - I like to use a combination of the two for pan searing fish because it's still a lighter combination with just a hint of richness from the butter, yet olive oil has a higher burn point than butter.
+- Butter and Olive Oil or Avocado Oil - I like to use a combination of the two for pan searing fish because it's still a lighter combination with just a hint of richness from the butter, yet oil has a higher cooking point than butter.
 This will allow you to cook the butter at a higher heat without it burning.
+Avocado oil is best to use if you are working with a cast iron pan that requires a higher heat level to not have the fish stick.

-Broth or White Wine - For this recipe I like to use vegetable broth or white wine like a Burgundy chardonnay.
+- Broth or White Wine - For this recipe I like to use vegetable broth like Trader Joe's Hearty Vegetable, chicken broth, or white wine like a Burgundy chardonnay.

-Cherry Tomatoes - You can always omit this and just do a simply seared sea bass, but adding the roasted tomatoes makes a beautiful and light tomato butter sauce that's wonderful over potatoes or mashed cauliflower.
+- Cherry Tomatoes - You can always omit this and just do a simply seared sea bass, but adding the roasted tomatoes makes a beautiful and light tomato butter sauce.

-- Have all your ingredients prepped and ready to go, because pan searing fish can move quickly.
-If you have a very thick sea bass filet (over 1 inch), preheat oven to 425 degrees F. In an oven safe pan (I used MadeIn) melt 1 tablespoon of butter with 1 tablespoon olive oil over medium high heat.
+Have all your ingredients prepped and ready to go, because pan searing fish can move quickly.
+In an oven-safe pan like a cast iron (I used Madein) melt 1 tablespoon of butter with 1 tablespoon olive oil over medium high heat.
 Meanwhile, pat the sea bass dry with a paper towel and sprinkle with kosher salt and pepper on both sides.

-- For a very thick sea bass, transfer to the oven and bake for an additional 4-7 minutes until cooked through.
+For very thick seabass fillet, over 1 inch thickness, preheat the oven to 425 degrees Fahrenheit.
+After the initial searing transfer to the oven and bake for an additional 4-7 minutes until cooked through.

 Recipe Tips